Learning and Playing on the Farm

 At Casey Farm, education is fun and there are so many opportunities for it.
 Our farm teachers make use of the entire property from bay shore to woodlands to agricultural fields.
 Growing things are a big part of understanding science and ecology, art and design, and health and wellbeing.
 Many people know Casey Farm is a place for special days of celebration and events, but it also offers hiking trails every day of the year from dawn to dusk.

-Through Project CHICK: Chickens Hatching in Classrooms and school field trips, children from across Rhode Island, Connecticut and Massachusetts visit Casey Farm to learn about poultry farm management from egg collection and incubation to the preservation of rare historical breeds.
-They also learn about the importance and care of other heritage breeds of turkeys, pigs, ducks, rabbits and cattle.
-No visit to the farm is complete without a stop by the gardens and fields where children discover how fruits, vegetables, flowers and herbs are cultivated.
+Through Project CHICK: Chickens Hatching in Classrooms, and its follow up field trip, school children from across Rhode Island, Connecticut and Massachusetts visit Casey Farm to learn about life science through poultry farming, from egg collection and incubation to the preservation of historic breeds.
+Visitors also learn about the importance and care of other heritage farm animals: turkeys, pigs, ducks, rabbits and goats.
+No visit to the farm is complete without a stop by the gardens and fields where children discover how fruits, vegetables, flowers, and herbs are cultivated.

-There are many program offerings parents and educators may choose for their students.
-Simple Machines teaches the science behind and benefits of doing farm work with the six basic types of simple machines.
-At the Bay is a hands-on exploration of Narraganset Bay and salt pond at Casey Point with seine nets.
-Summer Camps combine interactive ways to learn about the farm, bay, forest, pond, games, crafts, history, swimming, and adventure for ages 3-13.
+Casey Farm’s education programs provide a variety of hands-on, experiential learning options for educators and families to choose from.
+Simple Machines teaches the science behind, and benefits of, doing farm work with the six basic types of simple machines.
+At the Bay is a hands-on exploration of Narraganset Bay and the rocky shore at Casey Point.
+On The Farm focuses on the agriculture, soil health, and animal management of farming.
+Summer Camps combine interactive ways to learn about the farm, bay, forest, pond, and history, all while having fun playing games and making crafts for ages 3 to 13.

 The Program Room